Last Updated on June 29, 2022 by Angela Vaz

 You don’t need to fight for it.

 And if you’re not getting it from your partner, it’s about time you learn to love yourself.

 Understand that you are whole by yourself and you don’t really need another person to love you to make you happy.

 2. Engage in activities that truly make you happy

 It’s going to take a while.

 I remember not wanting to do anything when I was going through this ordeal.
 But I forced myself to do things that I knew would slowly fill in the cracks.

-I got a keyboard and practiced daily, I journalled, I read and I kept myself busy.
-I made a plan and stuck with it.
+I got a keyboard and practiced daily, I journalled, I read, and I kept myself busy.

 It’s okay to take your time to heal, but start building your self-identity again so that you can heal and feel whole again.